SounaVR/RatMessenger/README.md

 Create a [MongoDB](https://www.mongodb.com) account and setup your cluster.<br />
 Install [nodejs](https://nodejs.org)<br />

-`npm install` in both Client and Server folder.<br />
+`npm install` in both Client, Server and Socket folders.<br />
-`npm install -g nodemon` to run the Server with the `npm run start` script (or just `node .`).<br />
+`npm install -g nodemon` to run the API and the Socket Server with the `npm run start` script.<br />

 I use vite for the Client so you can just use the package.json scripts (`npm run dev`).<br />

 Create a .env file in the Server folder and follow the .env.example (the `JWT_TOKEN` is just a random string of your choice).<br />
 `ATLAS_URI` for your MongoDB connection.<br />
+^ Same for Socket, create a .env at the root and add `ATLAS_URI`<br />
+You can also populate a .env at the root of the project and use the same for the API, the Socket server and the Client if needed
 <br />
-Also in Client/src/Utils/Services.js, update the baseUrl with `http://localhost:5000/api` unless you have a configured domain.